Adamtaranto/mimeo/README.md

 Intra/Inter-genomic alignments from Mimeo-self or Mimeo-x can be reprocessed with Mimeo-map to generate annotations of unfiltered/uncollapsed alignments.
 These raw alignment annotations can be used to interrogate repetitive-segments for coverage breakpoints corresponding to nested transposons with differing abundances across the genome.

+Note: An addition tool **mimeo-filter** is included to allow post-filtering of SSR-rich sequences from fasta formatted candidate-repeat libraries.

 # Installing Mimeo